scaleway/docs-content/docs/CONTRIBUTING.md

   title: How to create a Bare Metal server
   description: This page explains how to create a Bare Metal server
 content:
-  h1: How to create a Bare Metal server
+  h1: Bare Metal server
-  paragraph: This page explains how to create a Bare Metal server
+  paragraph: This is a tutorial Bare Metal
 image: /images/scaleway-account.png
 tags: compute baremetal bare metal cloud server dedicated
 dates: